surfergrl/sgs-gift-guide/README.md

 - Shop page - categories, featured products, image gallery, basic Ts&Cs
 - Item pages - images, price, description, Add to Cart button, reviews section

-The shop offers products in broad categories - bracelets, earrings, necklaces/pendants, rings, keyrings and anklets.
+The shop offers products in categories - bracelets, earrings, necklaces/pendants, rings, keyrings and anklets; and collections such as the 'Cariad' and 'Carreg Bica' collections.
 A customer who comes to the site with little or no knowledge of the brand might struggle to choose something, particularly if they are looking for a gift.
 The gift guide aims to present compelling options to suit a wide range of customers.

 ---